GRI 300 Environmental

 ---|

 Bertelsmann uses a wide variety of materials in the production and logistics of physical products.
-Besides paper and cardboard, the materials used include, e.g., printing inks, coatings and adhesives, granulate for the production of CDs and DVDs, and plastic-based films and packaging.
+Besides paper and cardboard, these include, e.g., printing inks, coatings and adhesives, granulate for the production of CDs and DVDs, and plastic-based films and packaging.
 In addition, materials are procured as part of purchased goods and services.

-Paper continues to be a particular priority at Bertelsmann, representing the most important resource for the company’s traditional print media business.
+Paper continues to be of particular relevance to Bertelsmann, representing the most important resource for the company’s traditional print media business.
 Even in an increasingly digitized media landscape, printed books, magazines, brochures, and flyers continue to have their place.
 Therefore, sustainable forestry, resource conservation, climate protection, and waste avoidance play a major role for Bertelsmann across the entire paper value chain.
-To complement its Environmental Policy , Bertelsmann has issued a Paper Policy .
-It stipulates, for example, that no wood from primary or protected forests must be used in paper production.
-In addition to certified wood fiber, Bertelsmann companies also take care to ensure that the paper used contains the highest possible proportion of recycled materials.
+To protect forests that are valuable for climate and biodiversity, Bertelsmann has issued a Paper Policy for paper procurement to complement its Environmental Policy .
+It stipulates, e.g., that no wood from primary or protected forests can be used in paper production.
+Bertelsmann companies also need to ensure that the paper used has the highest possible proportion of recycled materials in addition to certified wood fibers.

-Bertelsmann strives to raise the proportion of recycled paper and paper from certified, sustainable forestry to 100 percent.
-This new ambition replaces the target of 90 percent, which was already achieved in previous years.
-Recycled paper as well as papers of certified origin that meet FSC®, PEFC™, SFI® requirements or comparable standards are regarded as sustainably sourced paper.
+Bertelsmann strives to raise the share of recycled paper and paper from certified, sustainable forestry to 100 percent.
+Recycled paper as well as paper of certified origin, complying with FSC®, PEFC™, SFI® requirements or comparable standards, are regarded as sustainably sourced paper.

-The content businesses Penguin Random House, Gruner + Jahr, and BMG are increasingly working on resource-conserving product design, e.g., sustainably certified books and magazines and plastic-free packaging.
-In their function as providers of print services, the companies in Bertelsmann’s service divisions offer their customers an extensive range of sustainably certified and climate-neutral print products.
+Bertelsmann’s media businesses have stepped up their efforts to produce content and products in a resource-conserving manner, e.g., with certified sustainable books and magazines, “green” TV productions, and plastic-free packaging.
+In their function as providers of print services, Bertelsmann companies in the service business offer their customers an extensive range of sustainably certified and climate-neutral print products.

 For information on the general management approach for environment matters: see GRI 300 .